 The COVID pandemic may have been an extreme example of what can go wrong, but it also underscored the importance of planning and decision-making in the event of sudden disruptions that upend the normal working of the complicated modern supply chain apparatus.
 In this post, we’ll take a look at how organizations can make use of a lean and agile and adaptive approach to managing supply chains to rapidly adjust to rapidly changing or unexpected situations.

-Accurate Information: The mantra of agile supply chain management is “You can’t control what you can’t see.”
+The mantra of agile supply chain management is “You can’t control what you can’t see.”
 Supply chain agility requires you to collect and act on the most relevant ant timely information.
 In turn, this may require a few adjustments to your organization’s strategy.
 Empower your team to collect and quickly share accurate information.
 Shorten your response times.
 Broaden your available options.
 Improve the quality of information you have available to make quick, effective decisions.

 Agile supply chains strive to understand the entire supply chain.
 This includes the key enablers and inputs needed to produce the best possible customer experience.
 Agile organizations invest in new technologies and data-driven processes that allow them to exercise precise control over the business.

 We often see people confuse the idea of supply chain agility with the idea of lean supply chain management.
 While there are similarities between these two ideas, there are also important differences as well.

 For example, a manufacturing company loses incredible amounts of money every time an assembly line is forced to stop due to insufficient raw materials (known as a “line down cost”).
 And, although keeping an excessive amount of inventory on hand may boost your agility, it’s also expensive in its own right (known as “inventory carrying costs”).

-Today, new technologies are making it possible for businesses to integrate the two ideas more seamlessly than ever.
+Today, new technologies are making it possible for businesses to integrate the two ideas (agile and lean) more seamlessly than ever.
 In the scenario described above, for example, more accurate information about inbound deliveries and their actual arrival times can reduce the need for keeping large stockpiles of excess inventory on hand.